 Discuss your treatment options with your doctor.
 Together you can weigh the benefits and risks of VT ablation.

 What you can expect

 - Outside the heart (epicardial ablation).
-If your abnormal heartbeat is being caused by tissue on the outside of your heart, your doctor may use a long needle to access your heart.
-The needle is inserted through the skin on your chest and advanced through the lining of the fluid-filled sack (pericardium) that surrounds your heart.
+If your abnormal heartbeat starts in tissue outside the heart, your doctor will insert a needle through the skin on your chest and into the lining of the fluid-filled sack (pericardium) that surrounds your heart.
 A hollow tube (sheath) is inserted and catheters are passed through the tube to access the outside surface of the heart.
 Radiofrequency ablation or cryoablation can be used during epicardial ablation.